phacks/phacks.dev/content/posts/2019-09-09---WebPageTest-Scripting-Recipes-for-Single-Page-Applications.md

 In order to illustrate those recipes, I will use the [React Admin demo](https://marmelab.com/react-admin-demo/) website as an example.
 [React Admin](https://github.com/marmelab/react-admin) is an open source project aimed at building admin application.

-I find it a typical example of a Single Page Application because it uses React (as the name suggest), has a login interface, many forms and client-side routing.
-I encourage you to go take a quick look at the website (the demo account is `demo/demo` ) in order to have an idea of what we will be trying to achieve.
+I think it is a typical example of a Single Page Application because it uses React (as the name suggest), calls remote APIs, has a login interface, many forms and client-side routing.
+I encourage you to go [take a quick look at the website](<(https://marmelab.com/react-admin-demo/)>) (the demo account is `demo/demo` ) in order to have an idea of what we will be trying to achieve.

 ### Authentication and Forms